-As a school, take some time to consider the culture that you want to see in classrooms and how your professional learning culture can reflect this.
-For example, if schools want to nurture a culture based on growth mindset then arguably teachers need to embrace this concept too.
+As a school, take some time to consider the culture that you want to see in classrooms and how your CPD culture can reflect this.
+For example, if schools want to nurture a culture based on Growth Mindset then arguably teachers need to embrace this concept too.

-Think carefully about the way in which learner needs are identified and consider involving all teachers in evidence gathering.
-Referring to data and using tools, such as video can support this.
-Whatever approach, clear communication about the process and vision is key to developing social capital.
+Think carefully about the way in which your students needs are identified and consider involving all teachers in gathering this information.
+Referring to data and using tools, such as video can help with this.
+Whatever your approach, clear communication about the process and vision is key.

-3. Build, gain and sustain momentum through a structured, systematic approach
+3. Build, gain and sustain momentum through a systematic approach

-Work back from desired goals and plan accordingly.
-If developing Growth Mindset is the aim for example, then ask: What do we need to know?
+Work back from your desired goals and plan accordingly.
+If developing Growth Mindset is your aim for example, then ask: What do we need to know?
 How will teaching have to change?
-Which professional learning activities will support this?
+Which professional development activities will support this?
 How will we know if our changes are effective?
 How can we refine our work?

 4. Create small, collaborative learning project groups

-Schools tend to be incredibly hierarchical but for project teams to be most effective, established hierarchies might need to be left at the door.
+Schools tend to be hierarchical, but for project teams to be most effective, established hierarchies might need to be left at the door.
 The most suitable project lead is not necessarily the most senior.
-Whoever leads, they need to be empowered with the full support of the senior leadership team (SLT) and have time capacity.
+Whoever leads, they need to be empowered with the full support of your leadership team and have time to get things done.

 5. Establish norms for positive professional dialogue

 Build trust, openness, and tolerance.
 Embrace differences of opinion; focus on the teaching not the teacher, the learning rather than the learners.
-Video can be a great way of initiating teacher led professional dialogue and collective analysis of teaching and learning underpinned by respect for all involved, including any teachers and pupils.
+Video can be a great way of initiating teacher-led professional dialogue and collective analysis of teaching and learning underpinned by respect for all involved.